What are Cluster Headaches?

 Cluster headaches tend to start in people in their late twenties and are the only headache more common in men than women.

 What are the Symptoms of Cluster Headaches?

 Sufferers will also experience swelling of the eye and congestion of the nasal passage on the affected side.
 Some people also experience facial sweating and agitation.
-Cluster headaches are named from their pattern of occurrence.
+Cluster headaches have a distinct pattern of occurrence.

 Sufferers will tend to have daily headaches from between 3 to 6 weeks.
 Cluster headaches are side-locked, meaning they always present on the same side, even after a long remission.
 The headaches will last between 15 minutes and 3 hours.
 The headaches will then go into remission for up to a year before another ‘cluster’ occurs.

 There is no one specific test that identifies cluster headaches.
 Your diagnosis will be made based on your health professional’s interpretation of your symptoms and how you respond to different treatments.
 Your GP may refer you to a Neurologist who will clarify your diagnosis.

 Unfortunately X-rays, CT-scans and MRI’s are not diagnostic of a cluster headache.